buildit/bookit-api/docs/architecture/decisions/0010-jpa-manages-schema.md

 * Hibernate does warn against utilizing this feature "in production."
 * We can "test" the update in staging.
 There is a risk that Hibernate updates a schema naively which may result in dropped data
 * This approach won't address how we can add static data (locations & bookables for now) over time.
+* Hibernate won't drop columns that are no longer used.
+Add only.
+* Also won't migrate data for you.
+Schema only.
-* If either of the two prove onerous, we can address by introducing a database migration tool such as Liquibase or Flyway.
+* If any of the above prove onerous, we can address by introducing a database migration tool such as Liquibase or Flyway.